hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 Multiple vehicles can be paired to the ground station and users can then choose which vehicle(s) to connect.
 It is possible to pair multiple vehicles using a single GCS radio or have multiple connection methods.

-> **Note:** QGC-Gov can theoretically connect to up to 254 vehicles at a time (this is maximum supported by RAS-A), but working with larger number and more complex radio configurations is untested.
+> **Note:** QGC-Gov can theoretically connect to up to 254 vehicles at a time (this is maximum supported by RAS-A IOP), but working with larger number and more complex radio configurations is untested.
 > However the actual number depends on the communication modules used, and is practically limited by how many vehicles a pilot can safely control.

 ## Enable Connection Management